 City University Club

 As part of a reciprocal arrangement between The Wine Guild and City University Club (CUC) members are invited to attend CUC Events and have the right to use the CUC during its normal operating hours.
 In turn CUC members are invited to join us at Guild events.
-The City University Club is a lunch club in the heart of the financial area of London in the old Prescott’s Bank Building at 50 Cornhill, where it was originally established in 1895 by Oxbridge graduates who wanted a lunch club in the City.
+The City University Club is a lunch club originally established in1895 by Oxbridge Graduates who wanted a lunch club in the city.
+Formerly in the heart of the financial area of London in the old Prescott’s Bank Building at 50 Cornhill but now at 42 Crutched Friars, a beautiful grade II listed building.
 The link with the universities remains, but membership is now much wider, embracing both sexes and many professions.
 It is the ideal place for lunch or simply a drink at the bar and members find the atmosphere equally conducive to lunching with friends or on their own at the club tables.
 The food is first-class; the wine-list comprehensive and the service excellent.
-The Club is open for lunch Monday to Friday throughout the year, closing only between Christmas and the New Year.
-For more information visit the website http://www.cityuniversityclub.co.uk or contact the Secretary, email: firstname.lastname@example.org, Tel: 020 762 68571
+The Club is open for lunch Monday to Friday throughout the year, however the bar is open Wednesday and Thursday evenings until 9pm.
+The club only closes between Christmas and the New Year.
+For more information visit the website http://www.cityuniversityclub.co.uk or contact the Secretary, email: email@example.com, Tel: 020 7863 6680